Pause and ask some questions before you reach a conclusion on machine translation vs human translation.

 - Why not use statistical engines for what they are worth?

 - Today’s machines are fast, agile and almost real-time for certain tasks and they come across as a cost-effective as well as a time-friendly medium for translation.
-Why not marry them with the human strengths well?
+Why not pair them with the human strengths well?

 - Sophistication of tools can bring in new levels of speed and multi-lingual communication powers to the portfolio